ABC Television (Australian network): State-based programming

-Although the ABC's headquarters in Sydney serve as a base for program distribution nationally, ABC Television network is composed of eight state- and territory-based centres, once separate stations with their own branding.
-In addition to the nightly 7 pm news, the stations used to broadcast weekly state editions of 7.30 on Friday evenings (until 5 December 2014), state election coverage and in most areas, live sport on Saturday and Sunday evenings.
+Although the ABC's headquarters in Sydney serve as a base for program distribution nationally, ABC Television network is composed of eight state- and territory-based centres, once separate stations with their own branding, until 5 December 2014.
+In addition to the nightly 7 pm news, ABC broadcast 7.30 on Friday evenings, state election coverage and in some states and territories carried live local sport on weekends.

 ABC Local includes more than 50 newsrooms across regions within each state.
 They are responsible for broadcasting local news and radio broadcasting for the region.

 ABC iview

 ABC iview is a video on demand and catch up TV service, which became available on 24 July 2008.
 This was the next step after the podcasting of radio programmes from July 2006.
 Iview can only be viewed by users in Australia.
 The iview website streams video at 650 kbit/s in the H.264 format, and uses the RTMP protocol, which makes it accessible to web browsers installed with Adobe Flash.
 Iview is also available through native apps for iOS and Android smartphones, tablets, and HDMI devices, as well as on some brands of internet-connected TVs.
 These use a HTTP stream to deliver video to the client.